 - Dr Tony Munton: Managing Director, Matrix Evidence

 Tony is a Chartered Psychologist with more than 20 years experience in undertaking policy research for central and local government.
 He has worked at the Medical Research Council’s Social and Applied Psychology Unit at the University of Sheffield and the Institute of Education at the University of London, where again he did policy research for government.
 It was whilst at the Institute of Education that he developed an interest in what was then the emerging discipline of evidence-based medicine, lecturing at the Institute of Child Health on the subject.
 In 2001 Tony was seconded into the DfES to work in the Sure Start Unit.
 From there he moved to a permanent civil service post in the Home Office as Assistant Director to the Chief Scientist, Professor Paul Wiles, including a term acting as Head of Profession for Social Research.
 Tony spent five years as Head of Unit for Research, Development and Statistics in the Home Office and then the Ministry of Justice.
 Tony joined Matrix in October 2008 as a Managing Director of Matrix Evidence.

-This event is offered by the National Heritage Science Forum as part of a series aimed at sharing the ‘state of the art’ of topics of relevance to academic, higher education and heritage sectors to provoke reflection, encourage debate and stimulate collaboration.
+This event was offered by the National Heritage Science Forum as part of a series aimed at sharing the ‘state of the art’ of topics of relevance to academic, higher education and heritage sectors to provoke reflection, encourage debate and stimulate collaboration.